codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 </p>

-The formulation of `F(x)+x` can be realized by feedforward neural networks with "shortcut connections", shortcut connections are those skipping one or more layers. the sortcut connections simply perform `identity napping`, and their outputs are added to the outputs of the stacked leyers.
+The formulation of `F(x)+x` can be realized by feedforward neural networks with "shortcut connections", shortcut connections are those skipping one or more layers. the sortcut connections simply perform `identity napping`, and their outputs are added to the outputs of the stacked layers.

 [Pytorch ResNet implementation from Scratch](https://youtu.be/DkNIBBBvcPs)